‘Succession’ leads Emmy nominations with 25, while ‘Round 6’ makes history – International

-“Succession,” which tells the story of a wealthy and powerful family battling to inherit a media empire, topped the nominations among drama series, while “Ted Lasso” and “The White Lotus” were the top nominees in the comedy categories. and limited series, with 20 nominations each.
+“Succession,” which tells the story of a wealthy and powerful family internally battling to inherit a media empire, topped the nominations among drama series, while “Ted Lasso” and “The White Lotus” were the top nominees in the drama categories. comedy and limited series, with 20 nominations each.

 Two other sitcoms, HBO’s “Hacks” and Hulu’s “Only Murders in the Building,” garnered 17 nominations for the 74th Emmy Awards, with a ceremony scheduled for September 12 in Los Angeles.